hankaiyu06-dudu/NEXUS-MathTutor-Agent/README.md

 # NEXUS: Separating Educational Memory from Language Models for AI Tutoring

 > **LLM ≠ Memory | LLM ≠ Curriculum**
-> NEXUS does not ask the language model to remember either the student or the curriculum.
-Both are externalized and retrieved at inference time, enabling an interpretable, long-term educational architecture beyond the context window.
+> NEXUS does not ask the language model to remember either the student learning status or the curriculum content.
+Both components are completely externalized and dynamically evaluate at inference time.
+This overcomes limits to build a highly interpretable, long-term educational architecture.

 ---

 ## 1. Vision: A New Topological Medium

-Walter Rudin's *Principles of Mathematical Analysis* is a masterpiece, yet for many students encountering rigorous mathematics for the first time, a static textbook can be overwhelming.
-A student struggling with continuity and a student struggling with compactness receive the same page, in the same order.
+Walter Rudin's Principles of Mathematical Analysis is a masterpiece.
+However, it often overwhelms students facing difficult mathematical problems for the first time.
+The linear and static nature of a traditional textbook is simply too challenge.
+A student struggling with continuity and compactness is still fed the same content sequentially.

-Human tutors solve this naturally by remembering the learner's state and adapting the curriculum.
+Human tutors solve this naturally by remembering the learner's status and adapting the curriculum.
 While Large Language Models promise to scale this experience, they face a practical form of **"context amnesia"**.
 Over long learning trajectories, an AI gradually loses access to historical struggles, prerequisite mastery, and curriculum structure.

 NEXUS explores a different paradigm.
 Inspired by problem-solving-oriented mathematics instruction, we transform static educational content into a navigable graph of mathematical ideas.
 In this medium, learning becomes a process of constructing conceptual connections, guided by an AI that explicitly tracks cognitive states.